als244/ml_dataflow/README.md

     - While streams can be employed through PyTorch, the actual mechanisms for doing so are mostly opaque and handled via a non-intuitive Python context; expressing desired behavior is challenging, and it is even unclear if the program is actually behaving in inteded manner.
 Instead of having streams be an additional 'add-on', they are fundamental to this framework and explicity required for every operation and data-transfer.
         - Particularly relevant for managing compute & communication overlap along with fine-grained synchronization

-- There will be an initial collection of default behaviors (backend implementions, operation interfaces, backend operation implementations, model definitnions, orchestration and communication management).
+- There will be an initial collection of default functionality (backend implementions, operation interfaces, backend operation implementations, model definitions, & orchestration management).
     - However, the intentition is to allow for plug-and-play customizations to the base set of functionality.
 Any new research innovations (whether it be new operations or compositions, improved backend kernels, novel hardware backends, different communication schemes, etc.) can be integrated at its corresponding level of the stack while keeping the other components fixed.

 ## Under the Hood